Meet Taki, your local Kamakura guide.

 ・Tsurugaoka Hachimangu Shrine

-It is a great option for guests who want a flexible and authentic local experience.
+It is a great choice for guests who want a more personal and authentic Kamakura experience shaped by local insight.

 Example Spots You May Visit